apache/activemq-artemis/docs/user-manual/en/rest.md

     /queues/{name}
     /topics/{name}

-The base of the URI is the base URL of the WAR you deployed the ActiveMQ REST server within as defined in the [Installation and Configuration](#install) section of this document.
+The base of the URI is the base URL of the WAR you deployed the Apache ActiveMQ REST server within as defined in the [Installation and Configuration](#install) section of this document.
 Replace the `{name}` string within the above URI pattern with the name of the queue or topic